drxc00/gitsift/README.md

 ## Features

-- **Repository Health Check**: Evaluate your repository's overall health and standards compliance
+- **Repository Setup Check**: Evaluate your repository's overall setup and standards compliance
 - **Community Metrics**: Track issues, PRs, contributors, and response times
 - **File Analysis**: Identify missing or critical files in your repository
 - **Insights & Recommendations**: Get actionable insights to improve your repository